How to Transfer Emails From One Gmail Account to Another ?

 - Google Workspace Migration: Moving from a free Gmail to a paid workspace ( known as G-suite ) account.

-In every of these cases, the challenge is the same.
+In every one of these cases, the challenge is the same.
 It is that Gmail doesn’t offer an in-built “transfer everything” button.
-You should look for the right method to forward emails from one Gmail Account to another.
+You should look for the right method to migrate emails from one Gmail account to another.

 Before You Import Emails From One Gmail Account to Another